 CURRENT LAB MEMBERS

-Chandler Puhy is a second year doctoral student in Clinical Psychology at Drexel University.
+Chandler Puhy is a third year doctoral student in Clinical Psychology at Drexel University.
 She completed her undergraduate studies at Georgia State University where she majored in psychology and completed an honors thesis in neuroscience investigating sex-specific patterns of neural activity in the amygdala utilizing an animal model.
 Before beginning her doctoral work, Chandler worked with a large-scale study aimed at developing a screening tool for the early detection of autism.
 She also completed an internship with the Georgia Center for Child Advocacy where she worked with families dealing with allegations of child maltreatment.
 She is interested in developing and evaluating school-based early intervention programs for at-risk youth in low income, urban areas, specifically focusing on social and emotional skill building.

-Michael Silverstein is a first year doctoral student in Clinical Psychology at Drexel University.
+Michael Silverstein is a second year doctoral student in Clinical Psychology at Drexel University.
 He earned his Bachelor's degree from Yeshiva University with a double major in psychology and biology, and completed his honors thesis examining the influence of future-oriented intentions on false memory.
 Before beginning his doctoral work, Michael worked as part of the NYU Adult ADHD Program, where he coordinated the final phase of a study to update a screener for adult ADHD, and with whom he maintains an active research collaboration.
 His interests include child posttraumatic stress disorders (PTSD) and traumatic stress, particularly pediatric traumatic stress due to acute traumatic injury and chronic illness.
 He is also interested in psychosocial school-based interventions for at-risk youth in low income areas.

 FORMER LAB MEMBERS